Beth Chapman - Founder

 Beth is responsible for overseeing the management of all our volunteer teams - ensuring that they are well prepared and take part in high quality projects.
 She manages relationships with all of Inspire's charity partners, maintaing Inspire's ethical and community-focused drive.
 She is also responsible for the safety and security of all participants and is a qualified Off-Site Safety Trainer.

-Anneliese Appleton - Programme Manager
+Anneliese Appleton - Head of Programmes

 While studying for a BSc in Environmental Geography and International Development, Anneliese specialised in conservation and human development, gender studies and protected areas.